How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

 What makes it a bit more complicated is that contract costs, which tend to be predominately variable (generally described as “direct costs”), have some fixed component (generally described as “indirect costs”) as well.
 Major types of direct costs for contractors include materials, labor, equipment rental and subcontractors, if used.

 Examples of indirect costs are automotive expenses, depreciation, rent related to construction activity, general liability insurance, repairs and maintenance, project management labor and training.
-Examples of general and administrative expenses include office salaries and burden, office rent, telephone / communication, marketing and advertising, utilities and perhaps interest and taxes if applicable.
+Examples of general and administrative expenses include office salaries and burden, office rent, phone and internet, marketing and advertising, utilities and perhaps interest and taxes if applicable.

 How to Bid a Profitable Job